Multifractality in critical neural field dynamics: Discussion

-In conclusion, temporal multifractality emerges from self-organized critical oscillations theory, and gives a plausible explanation for the so far tentative link between self-organized brain criticality and empirical multifractality measured in cerebral time series.
+In conclusion, temporal multifractality emerges from self-organized critical oscillation theory and provides a plausible explanation for the previously tentative link between self-organized brain criticality and empirical multifractality measured in cerebral time series. ~